-Under process conditions, the plant was used for checking the influence of the external mass transfer resistance by variation of the liquid volume flow.
 External resistances were proven to be negligible.
 As next step in the comprehensive study, egg-shell catalysts of different impregnation depth and different active metal loading were investigated.
-A short-cut method was applied on the resulting experimental data to determine the activation energy of the main reaction.
-Comparison of the calculated activation energies for each of the catalysts gives an indication on the influence of internal diffusion in the porous catalyst system.
+Comparison of the calculated activation energies via a short-cut method for each of the catalysts gives an indication on the influence of internal diffusion in the porous catalyst system.
 One catalyst was identified to show the smallest influence by pore diffusion and was then used in further studies to develop a LHHW-type reaction kinetic approach.